 - Facial recognition and fingerprint authentication

-When using your phone for banking, keep in mind that you’re putting yourself at risk.
+When using your phone for banking, you’re putting yourself at risk.

 Anyone can call your SIM card provider, impersonate you, steal your number and link it to their phone.

-Since you’re likely abroad, a bank with an emphasis on online banking is a must.
+Since you’re likely abroad, a bank emphasizing online banking is a must.
 Without it, you can’t do too much.
-To avoid waiting for customer service email replies, you’ll want to access most features by yourself.
+You’ll want to access most features to avoid waiting for customer service email replies.

 Travel notices, debit card controls, and digital wallets are a few features you’ll want in an account.

-If you can find a bank or service that offers virtual debit cards, then that can save you from having to wait to receive a new debit card while you’re overseas.
+Try to find a bank or service that offers virtual debit cards.
+You won’t have to wait to receive a new debit card while overseas.

 Here are some common banking fees for online banks and their international counterparts:

-- Wire transfer fee: a fee you would pay when transferring funds to another account
+- Wire transfer fee: you would pay when transferring funds to another account

 - Out-of-network ATM fee: when you use ATMs not supported by the bank

-- Maintenance fee: when you have to pay to keep an account with the entity
+- Maintenance fee: pay to keep an account with the institution

-- Overdraft fee: no matter whether overdrafts happen by accident or on purpose, if you have a negative balance from a transaction, you’ll need to pay
+- Overdraft fee: if you have a negative balance from a transaction

 Can You Open a Bank Account as a Tourist?

-You cannot open a bank account as a tourist.
+You cannot open a bank account as a tourist in most countries.
 You will likely need a local mailing address in most countries, not a hotel or Airbnb.